-- Chapter 1.0: Describes the purpose and need for the Project, the decision to be made, related environmental reviews and consultation requirements, necessary permits or licenses, and the EA overview. - Chapter 2.0: Describes the Proposed Action and No Action Alternatives, provides a comparison of alternatives, and discusses the Preferred Alternative. - Chapter 3.0: Discusses the affected environment and the potential direct and indirect impacts on these resource areas.
+- Chapter 1.0: Describes the purpose and need for the Project, public involvement, necessary permits or licenses, and the EA overview. - Chapter 2.0: Describes the Proposed Action and No Action Alternatives, provides a comparison of alternatives, and discusses the Preferred Alternative. - Chapter 3.0: Discusses the affected environment and the potential direct and indirect impacts on these resource areas.
 Mitigation measures are also proposed, as appropriate. - Chapter 4.0: Discusses the cumulative impacts in relation to other ongoing and reasonably foreseeable proposed activities within the surrounding area of the Project Site. - Chapters 5.0 and 6.0: Contain the List of Preparers of this EA and the Literature Cited in preparation of this EA, respectively. - Appendix A: TVA ROW Clearing Specifications - Appendix B: TVA Environmental Quality Protection Specifications for Transmission Line Construction - Appendix C: TVA Transmission Construction Guidelines near Streams - Appendix D: TVA Environmental Quality Protection Specifications for Transmission Substation or Communications Construction - Appendix E: TVA ROW Vegetation Management Guidelines 2013 - Appendix F: Consultation Information - Appendix G: Natural Resources Report (Wetlands and Protected Species)